HOW AMERICA GATHERS · THANKSGIVING

 How do you deep-fry a turkey safely?

-What's the difference between Cajun and Creole?
+What is the difference between Cajun and Creole cooking?